Comprehensive Virginia Traffic Signals Quiz

 A flashing yellow arrow means you may proceed through your turn and the intersection but you must yield to pedestrians and oncoming vehicles.

 If you practice and go through this quiz multiple times you will be more prepared for your driver's test and a safer driver.
-If you need additional help, consider contact Colonial Driving School or visiting the website to learn more about driver education.
+If you need additional help, consider contacting Colonial Driving School or visiting our website to learn more about driver education for adults and teenagers.